updated: Wed, 8/18/21

 3.4 Player Eligibility - All players on a team must be listed on their team roster at least 18 hours prior to the agreed-upon match date and time in order to be eligible to play.

 3.5 Roster Confirmations - Teams must check rosters and work out roster issues before the match begins.
 Be honest with your opponent about your player's roster status.
+Clear and deliberate attempts to mislead the opponent about the players who are playing in the match will be punished.
 Once both teams are set to Ready, we consider this an agreement to move forward with all connected players (including any unrostered players that might be in the server).

 3.6 Ringers (Mercs) and Unrostered Players - Every team is allowed to ring 1 player from their division for a match without written approval from the opposing team leader.
 However, you must still provide links to the ringer or mercs UGC profile, in Match Comms for the other leader to see.
 If a concern arises with the legitimacy of a ringer, or if you think the opposing team leader is misusing the free ringer policy please alert your Division Admin.